 TU Darmstadt is active as the coordinator of Unite! both throughout the alliance and also internally within the university.

 The Unite! activities within each of the partner universities are managed by the Unite!
 Key Liaison Officers.
 Dr. Jana Freihöfer, Head of the International Relations & Mobility Department, is the Key Liaison Officer at TU Darmstadt.
+She is supported by Deputy Key Liaison Officer Dr. Nadine Kramer.

 The European Universities Initiative